GangGreenTemperTatum/Wireshark/README.md

 ### Ads Dawson _Scratchpad July 2022_ & [WCNA](https://www.wcnacertification.com/) Study Notes

-Kudos to [Dillinger](https://dillinger.io/) for the Markdown tips!
+* Kudos to [Dillinger](https://dillinger.io/) for the Markdown tips!
+* I hope this README is useful to anyone on their WCNA journey!
+This is a quick 'crib' sheet of my notes whilst studying
+* The best method of studying, is load up Wireshark and get to work capturing those packets!
+* Or, use the incredible plethora of PCAPNG files available across the community and repo's for in-depth packet analysis

+### Wireshark `Installation` Information and Miscellaneous:

-* Whilst MAC OS ships with 'tcpdump' application, it does not package or default install tshark.
+* Whilst **MAC OS** ships with the 'tcpdump' application, it does not package or default install tshark.
-* If you install tshark by downloading and extracting the .dmg, it does not include tshark.
+* If you install Wireshark by downloading and extracting the .dmg, it does not include tshark.
 * To resolve this, use brew installer:

 ```